aseprite/docs/dynamics.md

 ![Dynamics menu](dynamics/dynamics.png)

-The left column (Pressure) is for use with a pen, and the right (Velocity) is for use with a mouse.
+The left column (Pressure) can only be used with a pen, and the right (Velocity) column can be used with a pen and mouse.

 Only one of these can be selected per row.
 You can have multiple rows selected at once.